Golden Gate Theater: Closure and earthquake damage

 The theater stopped showing movies in 1986, and in 1987 the Vega Building was damaged in the Whittier Narrows earthquake.
-From 1986-1988, a non-denominational Christian church named Praise Chapel Christian Fellowship occupied the building and held regular services with over 1,000 people.
+From 1986 to 1988, a non-denominational Christian church named Praise Chapel Christian Fellowship occupied the building and held regular services with over 1,000 people.
 In 1987 the pastors, Mike and Donna Neville were forced to move their church because, according to the owner, the building was condemned following the Whittier earthquake.
 The Vega Building was demolished in 1992 after officials determined it to be a hazard.
 The remaining theater building was left sitting vacant in the middle of an otherwise empty lot.
 One writer notes that the remaining shell "only hints at what this theater was like in its heyday."

 Preservation battles

 The property has been vacant and the subject of attempted demolitions for many years.
 When the Whittier earthquake damaged the Vega Building, demolition efforts accelerated.
 County inspectors declared the building unsafe for occupancy, and businesses operating in the building, including a jewelry store, a shoe repair shop, and a bowling alley, were evicted.

 In 1988, demolition commenced before officials led by then County Supervisor Ed Edelman halted the work with a stop-work order.
 Demolition crews had already begun to dismantle the walls when Edelman, then Los Angeles City Councilwoman Gloria Molina, sheriff's deputies and more than 50 concerned community members showed up at the site to ensure the demolition work was halted.
 Edelman blamed a "foul-up" in the Public Works Department for issuing the demolition permit and assured the gathered crowd that heads were going to roll and that he would "try and stop this damn demolition before it happens."

 In 1992, the Vega Building was razed, and in 1994, the family that had owned the property for 20 years sought to have the building removed from the National Register of Historic Places to clear the way for potential demolition of the theater.
 The Mothers of East Los Angeles and the Los Angeles Conservancy fought the demolition plans.
 The Conservancy noted that the theatre was one of fewer than two dozen buildings in Los Angeles in the Spanish Churrigueresque style.
 In August 1994, the Los Angeles County Board of Supervisors, on a motion by Supervisor Gloria Molina, designated the theatre as a "historical resource."
 The State Historical Resources Commission also rejected the owner's request to remove the theatre from the National Register of Historic Places.